yarnpkg/berry/packages/gatsby/content/getting-started/questions-and-answers.md

 3. Support for text editors is pretty good, but you'll need to run the one-time-setup listed in our [SDK documentation](https://yarnpkg.com/getting-started/editor-sdks).

-4. Some tools (mostly React Native and Flow) will require to downgrade to the `node_modules` install strategy by setting the [`nodeLinker`](https://yarnpkg.com/configuration/yarnrc#nodeLinker) setting to `node-modules`.
+4. Some tools (mostly React Native and Flow) will require downgrading to the `node_modules` install strategy by setting the [`nodeLinker`](https://yarnpkg.com/configuration/yarnrc#nodeLinker) setting to `node-modules`.
 TypeScript doesn't have this problem.

 Most projects will only face those four problems, which can all be fixed in a good afternoon of work.
 For more detailed instructions, please see the detailed [migration guide](/getting-started/migration).